Working to create equitable practices, policies, and mind-shifts for your company.

 We deliver measurable results; identifying, curating, and supporting individuals who truly fit the unique commitment to moving to action.
 Our work transforms the culture of our clients and ensures they have the strategies to support change.

-Kameisha L. Bennett has spent her career focused in health, race, gender and social justice.
+Kameisha has spent her career focused on health, race, gender and social justice.
 She has taken on the role of student, teacher, trainer, researcher, analyst, writer, advocate, and leader.
 Her experience includes research, development, training, and technical assistance.
 One of her greatest strengths is guiding organizations in addressing challenges and working to implement sustainable and effective solutions.
 She has vast experience in social and health equity, conflict analysis and dispute resolution, mental health, substance abuse, and misuse, sexual health, and health disparities.

-Betsy Griffith is a historian who teaches the past to improve the future.
+Betsy is a historian who teaches the past to improve the future.
 She was a nonprofit executive at Monticello, the Phillips Collection, and National Public Radio; dean of the MBA Evening Program at Georgetown University; and a partner at Venture Philanthropy Partners.
 She has an MBA from the University of Virginia and a doctorate in Liberal Studies from Georgetown University.
 She has previously taught history for adult learners at Georgetown’s Liberal Studies program, the Smithsonian, and on shipboard with Viking.

 90 -Minute coaching sessions